NayeraMohamed/Backend-Coding-Challenge/README.md

  ```
 $ npm start
 ```
-- call the following endpoint on your local host:
+- Call the following endpoint on your local host:

 ```
 http://localhost:3000/languages/getTrendingLanguagesInRepos